 Baseline characteristics of this study

 The characteristics of the patients are shown in Table 2.
 Of the 45 patients, 29 were male, and 16 were female.
 The mean age of the patients was 65.0 years old (65.0 ± 11.5).
 Six patients were over 80 years old (13.3%).
 Forty-one tumors (91.1%) were treated with en bloc resection, and 4 (8.9%) tumors were treated with piecemeal resection.
-Prophylactic both pancreatic and biliary stent was placed in 33 (73.3%) patients, only pancreatic stent was placed in 7 (15.6%) patients, and only biliary stent was placed in 4 (8.9%) patients, there was no stent placement in 1 (2.2%) cases.
+Prophylactic both pancreatic and biliary stent was placed in 33 (73.3%) patients, only pancreatic stent was placed in 7 (15.6%) patients, and only biliary stent was placed in 4 (8.9%) patients, there was no stent placement in 1 (2.2%) case.
 Complications occurred in 42.2% of all patients.
 Hemorrhage occurred in 9 patients (20.0%), and pancreatitis occurred in 13 patients (28.9%).
-One of 9 post-EP hemorrhage cases was severe bleeding which was needed transcatheter arterial embolization (TAE).
-1 of 13 post-EP pancreatitis cases was severe acute pancreatitis.
+One of 9 post-EP hemorrhage cases was severe bleeding that needed transcatheter arterial embolization (TAE).
+One of 13 post-EP pancreatitis cases was severe acute pancreatitis.
 Prophylactic pancreatic stent was placed in all post-EP pancreatitis patients.
 There were no complication related deaths.
 The mean hospital stay was 15.4 d.
 After EP, 33 (73.3%) tumors were histopathologically diagnosed as adenomas, and 12 (26.7%) were diagnosed as adenocarcinomas.
 The diagnostic accuracy of preoperative biopsy was 68.9% (31/45), with underestimated diagnosis in 2.2% (1/45) (Table 3).
 The resected margins were positive in 12 cases, uncertain in 12 cases, and negative in 21 cases.
 The HM were positive in 9 cases and uncertain in 10 cases.
 The VM were positive in 5 cases and uncertain in 9 cases.
 The median duration of the follow-up period was 27.1 mo (range: 3.0-133.4).

 Clinical outcomes of resected margin positive or uncertain cases

 Clinical outcomes of resected margin positive or uncertain cases are shown in Figure 4.
 The frequency of positive or uncertain margins after EP was 53.3% (24/45).
 Among these cases, 15 and 9 were diagnosed as adenoma and adenocarcinoma, respectively.
 In all cases of adenoma and 5 cases of adenocarcinoma, follow-up observation was selected.
 In 4 cases of adenocarcinoma, additional PD was performed.
 No residual tumors were found after additional PD in 3 cases, whereas residual carcinoma was detected after additional PD in the remaining case.
 In the latter case, the depth of the resected specimen after EP was suspected to be T1b, and the final pathological stage after PD was T1b without lymph node metastasis.
 In the follow-up period, local tumor recurrence was observed in 3 cases.
 In 2 of these cases, primary adenomas were diagnosed based on EP.
 After the EP, recurrent adenomas were diagnosed based on biopsy examinations.
 In the remaining case, a primary adenocarcinoma was diagnosed based on EP, and the recurrent tumor was also an adenocarcinoma.
 All of the recurrent tumors were successfully treated with APC.
-No local or lymph node recurrence was detected during the subsequent follow-up period (duration: 57.1 to 133.8 mo).
+No local or lymph node recurrence was detected during the subsequent follow-up period (duration: 57.1 mo to 133.8 mo).
 No ampullary tumor-related deaths occurred in all patients.

 Clinical outcomes of resected margin negative cases